flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 ### Art

-Software architecture requires more than science and craft.
-In order to build high quality software products with agility, you want to become an engineer, a craftsman and an artist.
-On top of knowledge and skill, the *software artist* adds the psychological maturity that allows him to ...
+Software architecture requires more than science, engineering and craft.
+In order to build high quality software products with agility, you want to become an educated engineer, craftsman and artist.
+The *software artist* complements knowledge and skill with the psychological maturity that allows her to ...

 1. See the true meaning and semantic structure of a software
 2. Let go of mere technicalities, perfectionism and feature creep